helloiamzqy/parkinglot/src/test/java/parkinglot/tasks.md

 park:
 Given a car
 When park car
+Then return false/true;

+#4
+pick:
+Given a carNum
+When pick car
-Then return false/true,parking lot message;
+Then return car